liuguangxi/suiji/src/random.typ

   let val = 0
   let a = ()

-  if replacement { // Sample with replacement
+  if replacement {    // sample with replacement
     for i in range(size) {
       (rng, val) = _uniform-int(rng, n)
       a.push(arr.at(val))
     }
-  } else { // Sample without replacement
+  } else {    // sample without replacement
     assert(size <= n, message: "`size` should be no more than input array size when `replacement` is false")

     let i = 0